-Review your MSRS benefit statement and contact MSRS if you find any discrepancies and the second s
+Review your MSRS benefit statement and contact MSRS if you find any discrepancies.

-Applying for Retirement
+Applying for Retirement -

 Applying for retirement is easy, but your retirement decisions can be complex.
-Contact MSRS two more before you plan to retire.
-We want to make sure you fully understand your retirement benefit and option before you submit your application.
+Contact MSRS two months before you plan to retire.
+We want to make sure you fully understand your retirement benefit and options before you submit your application.
 Retirement counselors are also available for individual sessions at one of our offices.